jmontalt/jmontalt/README.md

 ### Hi there 👋

+I'm a researcher at UCL, interested in MR image processing and biomedical ML/AI applications.

+Most of my activity can be found in my research group's [organization](https://github.com/mrphys).

+I'm the author and maintainer of [TensorFlow MRI](https://github.com/mrphys/tensorflow-mri) and [TensorFlow NUFFT](https://github.com/mrphys/tensorflow-nufft).

 <!--
 **jmontalt/jmontalt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.